hhu-adam/Robo/README.md

 Issues concerning the underlying software are better placed in the [lean4game repo](https://github.com/leanprover-community/lean4game).

-## Translation

-Translations of the content from German into other languages are very welcome, but please not that a large part of the game isn't finalised yet.

-Please prioritise translation of the following planets, as they are essentially finalised:

-* Logo
-* Implis

-For translation, we use [`lean-i18n`](https://github.com/hhu-adam/lean-i18n).
-In particular, you can (optionally) build the lean project `Robo` once to make sure the file `.i18n/de/Game.pot` is up-to-date, then use any software to create a file `./i18n/en/Game.po` containing the translations (where you replace `en` with the ISO language code for your language).
-The recommended software for editing PO-files is [Poedit](https://poedit.net/)

 ## New Content

 Contributions of new planets are welcome!
 Each planet in the game talks about a new topic